 Gardening for birdlife

-Even small gardens can provide vital nutrition for visiting birds, including many native species.
+Even small gardens can provide vital nutrition and tree roosting for visiting birds, including many native species.
 Eskdale Forest in Birkdale/Birkenhead/Glenfield is a major kereru breeding site, and also hosts tui, bellbird. grey warbler, shining cockoo, waxeyes, fantails and more.

 Kereru perching in kohuhu planted in 2002 beside a concrete driveway on an infill section in Glenfield.